ebu060/-32-219-1-5---Casper-Analytics-Review--iOS-Android-Web/README.md

 ## Contribution Policies

 Pull requests and Issues are enabled.
-However, the projects has contain a CONTRIBUTING and README policy.
+And, the projects has contain a CONTRIBUTING and README policy.

 Requirement | Finding
 ------------ | -------------
-OSS contribution best practices | FAIL
+OSS contribution best practices | PASS

 # Coding Standards